 But once the income stream stops and the couple is forced to live on a fixed income, pension plan, or other retirement benefits, it can be quite sobering.
 Differences in spending habits become abundantly clear.
 And may lead to one spouse wanting to get divorced.

 Mediation is ideal in situations like this.
 Especially if you work with a divorce mediator who has a financial background.

 For example, one of the things I have my gray divorcees do to prepare for mediation is to complete a series of budgeting exercises.
 This helps reveal their marital spending and current financial picture, as well as what their projected (separate) spending will look like post-divorce.

 This approach is quite effective in helping the "spendthrift spouse" better understand the reality of their finances and how things need to change in order to make ends meet moving forward.

 Just like differences in spending habits, differences in sex drives can also sink a marriage.

-As spouses get older, their sexual appetites may differ, sometimes dramatically.
+As spouses get older, their libidos may differ, sometimes dramatically.
 Regardless of what you see on those commercials touting the latest ED drugs.

 This can lead to frustration and ultimately the desire to divorce.

-For couples seeking a grey divorce, it's quite possible each spouse could live another 30, 40 even 50 years.
+For couples seeking this type of divorce, it's quite possible each spouse could live another 30, 40 even 50 years.
 So one thinks, "Why spend the time I have left on this earth miserable in an unhappy marriage?"

 Once again leading them to want to divorce their wife or husband.
 Mediation will be a viable option, but only if their spouse is willing to actively participate in the process.